 What you spend on one of these might make you gulp—they’re typically $70-$120—but you are investing in quality that will even out over years of wear.

 Tilley Endurables hats are easier to find in Canada, where there are full retail stores with clothing too, but you can always order direct from the company online.
-The independent online store in the USA I’ve found with the best selection is called BeltOutlet.com, though you can also find some of the best-selling Tilley hats at REI.
+They are rather hard to find from most online retailers now that the company has changed hands, though you can also find some of the best-selling Tilley hats at REI.
 Last, you’ll often see them on the rack of independent retail shops selling outdoor gear.